 In addition to the County Occupancy Tax, a North Carolina Sales tax is also levied on vacation rentals, hotels/motels and other such lodgings.
 The current Sale Tax rate is 6.75%.
 You can register for a State Sales Tax ID Number, as well as provide instructions and options on how to pay the state sales tax on North Carolina Sales & Use Tax website.

-At least 2/3 of the net proceeds of the tax levied must be used to promote travel and tourism and the remainder shall be used for tourism-related expenditures.
+At least 2/3 of the net proceeds of the tax levied must be used for tourism-related expenditures and the remaining 1/3 shall be used to promote travel and tourism.
 Currituck County’s Occupancy Tax began August 1, 1987.
 The tax rate initially was 3%, increased on January 1, 1992 to 4% and increased again to 6% on January 1, 2006.

-Occupancy/Lodging Tax amounts collected from 1989 until 2022 has shown a steady increase.
+Occupancy/Lodging Tax amounts collected from 1989 until present has shown a steady increase.

 For questions about the occupancy tax, please call 252-232-3005, ext.
 4053.